Skip to content

 public:

-transaction start_transaction(uint32_t root_index);
+transaction start_transaction(uint32_t root_index,

-void set_root(uint32_t root_index, smart_ptr<alloc_header> root,
+void set_root(uint32_t root_index, tree value,

 sync_type sync = sync_type::none);